jasonhongxyz/website/now.markdown

 🌱 ~ I'm learning about Linux on Apple Silicon.

-📖 ~ I'm reading The Murder of Roger Ackroyd by Agatha Christie.
+📖 ~ I'm reading _The Murder of Roger Ackroyd_ by Agatha Christie.

-📺 ~ I'm watching House of Dragons.
+📺 ~ I'm watching _House of the Dragon_.

 👾 ~ I'm playing VALORANT.
 (Diamond 2)